 ‘Genuine and sincere’

-Once he will relocate full-time to Puglia, Richardson says he’ll lease his dwelling in Southern California to his twin brother, in order to all the time have someplace to keep when he visits the United States.
+Once he will relocate full-time to Puglia, Richardson says he’ll lease his house in Southern California to his twin brother, in order to all the time have someplace to keep when he visits the United States.

 “I love the fact that on my small L-shaped lane there is a typical ‘Italian alarm and neighborhood watch’.
 It is a little old man that lives at the bend on the lane.
 He is out every morning investigating and greeting all throughout the day.
 He talks to and watches the gas delivery man and construction workers.”